Earnings foundations

 Wall Street obsesses over whether a company "beat" earnings estimates by a penny.
 That tells you almost nothing about what the business actually did in the quarter.
 The variables that move a stock over the next 12 months — cash conversion, working capital trajectory, the gap between GAAP and adjusted numbers — rarely make the headline.

 At Basis Report, earnings analysis starts with cash conversion ratio: is the company turning reported profits into actual operating cash flow?
 A company that consistently reports growing EPS while cash flow stagnates is either pulling revenue forward, deferring costs, or relying on accounting choices that eventually reverse.
 Our Earnings Quality Checklist walks through the specific line items to audit after every print.
+For the patterns that most reliably precede bad quarters, see the Earnings Quality Red Flags guide — 9 concrete warning signs with formulas and real-world examples.

 The second dimension is beat quality.
 A real beat shows up in revenue, gross margin, and operating cash flow — not just in a lower tax rate or a buyback shrinking the share count.
 The Earnings Quality Score tool lets you quantify this on any company by entering six numbers from the annual report.
 No terminal, no login.